 Jordan was posthumously welcomed as a pioneer into the Rock and Roll Hall of Fame in 1987, and was inducted into the Arkansas Entertainers Hall of Fame in 1998 and the Arkansas Black Hall of Fame in 2005.
 Ironically Jordan was among those veteran musicians whose careers were undermined with the coming of rock n' roll.
 Though he continued to be a draw at nightclubs in the U.S. and abroad through the l950s, Jordan never returned to the charts he once dominated.
 He died in I1975 in Los Angeles, California, and is buried near St. Louis, Missouri.

 Location.
 34° 53.271′ N, 91° 11.494′ W. Marker is in Brinkley, Arkansas, in Monroe County.
 Marker can be reached from West Cypress Street east of North New Orleans Avenue, on the left when traveling east.
+Located in front of the Central Delta Depot Museum.
 Touch for map.
-Located in front of the Central Delta Depot Museum.
 Marker is at or near this postal address: 100 West Cypress Street, Brinkley AR 72021, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 3 other markers are within 13 miles of this marker, measured as the crow flies.
+At least 6 other markers are within 16 miles of this marker, measured as the crow flies.
 The Battle of Cache River or Cotton Plant (approx. 8.8 miles away); Woodruff County Courthouse (approx. 8.8 miles away); Action at Cotton Plant (approx. 9.1 miles away); Moro in the Civil War / Prelude to Helena (approx. 13.1 miles away); Clarendon in the Civil War (approx. 15.2 miles away); Monroe County First Court House (approx. 15.2 miles away).

 Also see . . .
 Wikipedia article on Louis Jordan.
 (Submitted on May 10, 2018, by Mark Hilton of Montgomery, Alabama.)